-Speed limits within School Zones, like residential areas, are 25 mph when children are present unless otherwise posted.5 "When children are present" is defined as when children are traveling to and from school and during school hours.
-California Law allows a local jurisdiction, by ordinance or resolution, to reduce the speed limit within a School Zone to 20 or 15 mph within 500 feet of the school.6 A roadway is eligible for a reduced speed limit of 20 or 15 mph when the roadway is in a residential district, is no more than two lanes, and the speed limit outside of the School Zone does not exceed 30 mph.
+Speed limits within School Zones, like residential areas, are 25 mph when children are present unless otherwise posted.17 "When children are present" is defined as when children are traveling to and from school, during school hours or during the noon recess period.18 California Law allows a local jurisdiction, by ordinance or resolution, to reduce the speed limit within a School Zone to 20 or 15 mph within 500 feet of the school.19 A roadway is eligible for a reduced speed limit of 20 or 15 mph when the roadway is in a residential district, is no more than two lanes, and the speed limit outside of the School Zone does not exceed 30 mph.
 A local jurisdiction may also extend the 25 mph speed limit in School Zones from 500 feet to 1,000 feet from a school.
+The school speed limits shall also apply when the school grounds are not separated from the highway by a fence, gate, or other physical barrier while the grounds are in use by children (this condition can apply at any time of day or any day of the week).20